PhilipKone/cybersecurityWork/researchPP.md

 #### 2.1 Literature Review

 Phishing detection research has rapidly evolved, with a diverse array of machine learning and deep learning approaches proposed in recent years.
-This review synthesizes findings from a broad set of studies, organized around the three core objectives of this research: model development and validation, advanced feature engineering, and deployment with real-time evaluation.
+This review synthesizes findings from a broad set of studies, with a focus on the base paper by Aljofey et al. (2022) and how this research aims to extend the state of the art.

 **1. Model Development and Validation**

-Numerous studies have demonstrated the effectiveness of various machine learning and deep learning models for phishing detection.
-For instance, Mosa et al. (2023) compared Neural Networks, Naïve Bayes, and Adaboost, achieving up to 95.43% accuracy, while Karim et al. (2023) introduced a hybrid voting-based model that reached 99.55% accuracy with third-party features.
-Deep learning models such as CNN, LSTM, and BERT have also shown high performance in email phishing detection (Atawneh & Aljehani, 2023; Hassan, 2024), with accuracies exceeding 97%.
-The use of ensemble and hybrid models is a recurring theme, as seen in Doshi et al. (2023) and Chinta et al. (2025), who report F1-scores above 99% using dual-layer and BERT-LSTM architectures, respectively.
-However, studies such as Misra & Rayz (2022) and Gholampour & Verma (2023) highlight the importance of robustness and generalizability, noting that models can overfit to specific datasets and suffer performance drops on out-of-domain or adversarial samples.
+Numerous studies demonstrate the effectiveness of machine learning and deep learning models for phishing detection.
+Aljofey et al. (2022) achieved 96.76% accuracy and a 1.39% false positive rate using XGBoost on a large dataset with URL and HTML features.
+Other works, such as Mosa et al. (2023), explored neural networks and ensemble methods, reporting similar or higher performance.
+Deep learning models (CNN, LSTM, BERT) are increasingly used for both website and email phishing detection (Atawneh & Aljehani, 2023; Hassan, 2024), often exceeding 97% accuracy.
+However, several authors (Misra & Rayz, 2022; Gholampour & Verma, 2023) stress the importance of model robustness and generalizability, as overfitting to specific datasets can lead to poor real-world performance.

 Data diversity and validation strategies are critical.
-Many works utilize publicly available datasets (e.g., PhishTank, Kaggle, Enron, SpamAssassin), but others aggregate data from multiple sources or generate synthetic/adversarial samples to test model resilience (Gholampour & Verma, 2023; Opara et al., 2024).
-Cross-validation, holdout testing, and comparison with baseline models are standard, with metrics such as accuracy, precision, recall, F1-score, and MCC widely reported (Linh et al., 2024; Aljofey et al., 2022).
+While many studies use public datasets (PhishTank, Kaggle, Enron, etc.), Aljofey et al. (2022) combined benign and phishing samples from multiple sources for a more representative dataset.
+Recent literature also emphasizes the use of adversarial and out-of-domain samples to test model resilience (Gholampour & Verma, 2023; Opara et al., 2024).

 **2. Advanced Feature Engineering**

-Feature engineering remains a cornerstone of high-performing phishing detection systems.
-Traditional approaches focus on URL-based features (e.g., length, special characters, domain age), but recent studies incorporate HTML content, email headers, third-party reputation, and behavioral signals (Goud & Mathur, 2021; Aljofey et al., 2022; Opara et al., 2024).
-Recursive feature elimination, genetic algorithms, and principal component analysis are employed to select the most relevant features and reduce dimensionality (Kocyigit et al., 2024; Tanimu et al., 2024).
+Feature engineering is central to high-performing phishing detection.
+Aljofey et al. (2022) found that TF-IDF character-level features from URLs and HTML content were most effective.
+Other studies incorporate behavioral features, third-party reputation, and email header analysis (Goud & Mathur, 2021; Opara et al., 2024).
+Feature selection and dimensionality reduction techniques (recursive feature elimination, genetic algorithms, PCA) are used to optimize performance (Kocyigit et al., 2024; Tanimu et al., 2024).

-Several studies demonstrate that advanced feature engineering can yield measurable improvements in model performance.
-For example, Yang et al. (2021) and Liu et al. (2021) integrate surface, topological, and deep features, reporting improved detection accuracy and faster training times.
-Swapna Goud & Mathur (2021) and Wazirali et al. (2021) show that optimal feature selection enhances both accuracy and computational efficiency.
-However, limitations remain regarding feature generalizability, computational cost, and the need for frequent updates to counter evolving phishing tactics (Gholampour & Verma, 2023; Al-Subaiey et al., 2024).
+Despite advances, limitations remain: many systems are language-dependent, struggle with obfuscated or novel content, and require frequent updates to remain effective.
+This research aims to address these gaps by integrating behavioral and language-independent features.

 **3. Deployment and Real-Time Evaluation**

-Real-world deployment and real-time evaluation are increasingly emphasized in the literature.
-Linh et al. (2024) developed a browser extension for real-time URL classification using CNNs, achieving 98.4% accuracy.
-Doshi et al. (2023) and Al-Subaiey et al. (2024) implemented web-based and dual-layer architectures, addressing challenges of scalability and adaptability.
-Studies such as Purwanto et al. (2022) and Liu et al. (2021) propose feature-free and multistage detection frameworks for rapid and robust detection in practical environments.
+Real-world deployment is a growing focus.
+Linh et al. (2024) built a browser extension for real-time phishing detection, while Doshi et al. (2023) and Al-Subaiey et al. (2024) evaluated web-based and dual-layer systems for scalability and adaptability.
+Aljofey et al. (2022) highlighted the need for client-side, real-time detection.
+Robustness to adversarial attacks and adaptability to new phishing tactics are ongoing challenges (Gholampour & Verma, 2023).

-Adversarial robustness and adaptability to new phishing tactics are also explored.
-Gholampour & Verma (2023) generated adversarial email samples to test model defenses, while (Opara et al., 2024) and Aljofey et al. (2022) highlight the need for continuous model updates and evaluation on diverse datasets.
-Despite high reported accuracies, many authors note limitations in scalability, computational requirements, and the risk of performance degradation as phishing techniques evolve (Gholampour & Verma, 2023; Linh et al., 2024).

 **Summary and Gaps**

-The literature demonstrates substantial progress in phishing detection, with high-performing models, advanced feature engineering, and real-world deployments.
-However, persistent challenges include ensuring dataset diversity, feature robustness, adversarial resilience, and practical scalability.
-This research builds upon these findings by developing and validating a machine learning-based phishing detection system that leverages advanced feature engineering and is evaluated in both benchmark and real-world scenarios, addressing gaps identified across the reviewed literature.
+The literature shows strong progress in phishing detection, but persistent challenges include dataset diversity, feature robustness, adaptability, and real-world deployment.
+Building on Aljofey et al. (2022), this research will replicate and extend their approach by incorporating advanced, language-independent, and behavioral features, and by evaluating the system in a simulated real-time environment.

 ---

 ### Chapter 3 - Methodology

 #### 3.1 Overview

-This chapter outlines the systematic methodology adopted to achieve the research objectives: (1) developing and validating a high-performing phishing detection model, (2) designing advanced feature engineering techniques, and (3) deploying and evaluating the model in a real-time environment.
-The approach is grounded in best practices and recommendations from recent literature (Mosa et al., 2023; Karim et al., 2023; Doshi et al., 2023).
+This chapter details the stepwise methodology for developing, validating, and deploying an adaptive phishing detection system, directly building on the base paper and addressing identified gaps.

 #### 3.2 Data Collection

-- **Sources:** Publicly available phishing and legitimate datasets, such as PhishTank, Kaggle, Enron, SpamAssassin, IWSPA, and others (Mosa et al., 2023; Opara et al., 2024; Atawneh & Aljehani, 2023).
+- **Sources:** Public phishing and legitimate datasets (PhishTank, Kaggle, Enron, SpamAssassin, IWSPA, etc.), and the dataset from Aljofey et al. (2022) (if accessible).
-- **Data Types:** URLs, emails, HTML content, and associated metadata.
+- **Data Types:** URLs, emails, HTML content, behavioral logs, and metadata.
-- **Preprocessing:** Data cleaning (deduplication, normalization), handling missing values, and balancing datasets using augmentation techniques like SMOTE or ADASYN to address class imbalance (Yang et al., 2021; Gholampour & Verma, 2023).
+- **Preprocessing:** Data cleaning (deduplication, normalization), handling missing values, and class balancing (SMOTE/ADASYN).

 #### 3.3 Feature Engineering

-- **Feature Types:** Extraction of URL-based features (length, special characters, domain age), HTML features, email headers/content, third-party reputation, and behavioral indicators (Goud & Mathur, 2021; Aljofey et al., 2022; Opara et al., 2024).
-- **Selection/Extraction:** Use of recursive feature elimination, genetic algorithms, principal component analysis, and embedding methods for deep learning (Kocyigit et al., 2024; Tanimu et al., 2024; Atawneh & Aljehani, 2023).
-- **Justification:** Advanced feature engineering is shown to improve detection accuracy and model robustness (Liu et al., 2021; Swapna Goud & Mathur, 2021).
+- **Baseline Features:** Replicate URL and HTML features (TF-IDF, hyperlink statistics) as in Aljofey et al. (2022).
+- **Advanced Features:** Add behavioral (e.g., user interaction, click patterns) and language-independent features, plus third-party reputation.
+Use feature selection and dimensionality reduction (recursive elimination, genetic algorithms, PCA).

 #### 3.4 Model Development

-- **Algorithms:** Implementation and comparison of machine learning (Random Forest, SVM, XGBoost) and deep learning models (CNN, LSTM, BERT, hybrid/ensemble architectures) (Karim et al., 2023; Doshi et al., 2023; Chinta et al., 2025; Hassan, 2024).
+- **Baseline Model:** Reproduce XGBoost as in Aljofey et al. (2022) for benchmarking.
+- **Enhanced Models:** Train and compare Random Forest, SVM, CNN, LSTM, BERT, and hybrid/ensemble models.
-- **Training:** Model training using cross-validation, hyperparameter tuning (grid/random search), and comparison with baseline models.
+- **Training:** Cross-validation, hyperparameter tuning, and direct comparison with baseline.
 - **Tools:** Python, scikit-learn, TensorFlow, Keras, PyTorch.

 #### 3.5 Model Evaluation

-- **Metrics:** Accuracy, precision, recall, F1-score, MCC, ROC-AUC (Linh et al., 2024; Aljofey et al., 2022).
+- **Metrics:** Accuracy, precision, recall, F1-score, MCC, ROC-AUC.
-- **Validation:** Holdout test sets, k-fold cross-validation, and, where possible, adversarial and out-of-domain samples to assess robustness (Gholampour & Verma, 2023; Misra & Rayz, 2022).
+- **Validation:** Holdout test sets, k-fold cross-validation, and adversarial/out-of-domain samples.
+- **Comparison:** Benchmark against Aljofey et al. (2022) and recent literature.

 #### 3.6 Deployment and Real-Time Evaluation

-- **Deployment:** Simulated real-time environment or browser extension for live URL/email classification (Linh et al., 2024; Al-Subaiey et al., 2024).
+- **Deployment:** Integrate the best model into a simulated real-time environment or browser extension.
-- **Evaluation:** Assessment of scalability, latency, and adaptability to new phishing tactics, as well as user interaction and feedback mechanisms.
+- **Evaluation:** Assess scalability, latency, adaptability, and user feedback mechanisms.

 #### 3.7 User Feedback Integration

-- **Feedback Loop:** Incorporate user feedback to refine the model, reduce false positives/negatives, and adapt to evolving threats (Al-Subaiey et al., 2024).
+- **Feedback Loop:** Incorporate user feedback to refine and adapt the model.
-- **Continuous Learning:** Update the detection model based on feedback and new data to maintain high performance in changing environments.
+- **Continuous Learning:** Update the detection system as new data and feedback are collected.

 ---

 ### Chapter 4 – Proposed Model

 #### 4.1 Overview

 The proposed phishing detection system is designed as an adaptive, end-to-end pipeline that leverages advanced feature engineering and state-of-the-art machine learning algorithms.
 The model addresses the research objectives of accuracy, adaptability, and real-time performance, as established in previous chapters.

 #### 4.2 System Workflow

 The workflow of the proposed model consists of the following stages:

 1. **Data Collection:** Aggregation of phishing and legitimate samples from various sources (e.g., PhishTank, Kaggle, Enron).